josephc8464/ECE402C_Project/README.md

 ## Overview

-Popular ticketing platforms like Ticketmaster face massive traffic spikes when high-demand events go on sale — thousands of users competing for limited tickets simultaneously.
+Popular ticketing platforms like Ticketmaster face massive traffic spikes when high-demand events go on sale.
+Thousands of users are competing for limited tickets simultaneously.
 Poor request handling leads to long wait times, system crashes, and unfair servicing.

 This project simulates a **process scheduling system** that models how an operating system might manage large volumes of concurrent ticket purchase requests.
 Each user request is represented as a process, and four different scheduling algorithms are applied and benchmarked against one another.